GeorgeAymanB/movie-website/README.md

 # movie-website
 This is a simple movie web app built using the Express.js framework that allows users to manage a collection of movies in mongoDB.
 Users can list all movies, add new movies, edit existing movies, and delete movies.
 Additionally, the application logs every incoming request to a log.txt file using middleware.
+This code also creates the database "movies" itself and the collection "moviedata" if they didn't exist already.

 # Features